Nankin Bantam Chicken: A Complete Breed Guide

 The Nankin Bantams’ links are found in Southeast Asia.
 Some old reports show origins in Java and parts of India.

-Although the Nankin’s exact origin is not sure, people reported its existence in England as early as the 16th century, and it gained broader recognition by the 18th century.
+The exact origin of the Nankin is not certain.
+However, people reported its existence in England as early as the 16th century.
+It gained broader recognition by the 18th century.

 During the 17th century, people in Britain called them “common yellow bantams.”